ADGEfficiency/programming-resources/vim/vim.md

 Vim is **optimized for repetition**
 - repetition is the problem - Vim is the cure

+Action + motion
+- action = does something
+- motion = place to move cursor

 One key to move, one key to change
 - `/word` `.` `n` `.`